agroce/rb_tree_demo/blogpost.md

 ## Appendix: Symbolic Execution

 DeepState also supports symbolic execution.
-Unfortunately, at this time, neither angr nor manticore (the two binary analysis engines we support) can scale to the red-black tree or file system examples, even if we reduce the test length to something very short, like 3 or 4 steps.
+Unfortunately, at this time, neither angr nor manticore (the two binary analysis engines we support) can scale to the full red-black tree or file system examples, even if we reduce the test length to something very short, like 3 or 4 steps.
 The `symex.cpp` file, however, is a simple test that these engines can handle.
 You'll want to compile `symex.cpp` and the C files for the red-black tree all without various sanitizers, to make life easy for the binary analysis tools.
 Something as simple as this can work:

 ```shell
 clang -c red_black_tree.c container.c stack.c misc.c